saramic/real-code-runner/README.md

 **Top of mind**

+- [ ] status for Challenge and update both for re-processing
 - [ ] widgetized form need to get the host and port from the server and not from where they are displayed `window.location.pathname`
 - [ ] make submission runner more generic